kyleranous/api_toolkit/docs/rules.md

 ```

 ### Running Rules as a function
-All Rules can be instantiated then called as a function to get a simple bool response.
-The example below shows how this is don using the `no_emoji` and `pattern` rules
+All Rules can be instantiated then called as a function to get a simple `bool` response.
+This would be usefull for creating a custom validation workflow.

+The example below shows how this is don using the `no_emoji` and `pattern` rules.

+*Note: not all rules are better used as a callable method rather then raw python for the logic, but all Rules are callable as a function ffor consistancy*

 ```python
 >>> from api_toolkit.validate import Rules as r